-Pendle Local Plan Part 1: Core Strategy
+Pendle Local Plan Part 1: Core Strategy (LPP1)

 Policy ENV1 states that the historic environment and heritage assets of the borough (including Listed Buildings, Conservation Areas, Scheduled Monuments, non-designated assets and archaeological remains), including and their settings, will be conserved and where appropriate should be enhanced.
+Proposals in the designated open countryside should have regard to the Development in the Open Countryside SPG.
+The impact of new developments on the natural environment (biodiversity and geodiversity) should be kept to a minimum.